Get Started

 -d:nopcre

-If the -d:nopcre is specified when compiling, min will be built without PCRE support, so it will not be possible to use regular expressions and the following symbols will not be exposed by the str Module:
+If the -d:nopcre is specified when compiling, min will be built without PCRE support, so it will not be possible to use regular expressions and the following symbols will not be exposed by the global Module:

 Running the min shell